-The road is littered with semis chugging slowly up hills and attempting to pass each other, and any speed on the bike required threading the needle between them as well as passing on blind curves to beat the lines of vehicles stuck behind them.
+The road is littered with semi's chugging slowly up hills and attempting to pass each other, and traveling with any speed on the bike required threading the needle between them as well as passing on blind curves to beat the lines of vehicles stuck behind them.
 Amidst this, a huge convoy of police trucks lay ahead.
 Overall there must have been about 100, spread in clusters, some going slowly and some quickly.
-One by one I picked my way around each, always feeling a bit weird passing law enforcement at high speed, around blind curves and over double yellow lines.
+One by one I picked my way around each, always feeling a bit weird passing law enforcement at high speed, through blind curves and over double yellow lines.
 They couldn't care less.

 The road came to a screeching halt for a bad crash, a double semi trailer rig having flipped over and off into a shallow canyon.
 They had drug the rear trailer out, but the remaining trailer and cab lay upside down, no doubt the driver dead.